Nyaran/gplint/README.md

 ## Custom rules
-You can specify one more more custom rules directories by using the `-r` or `--rulesdir` command line option.
+You can specify one more custom rules directories by using the `-r` or `--rulesdir` command line option.
 Rules in the given directories will be available additionally to the default rules.

 Example:
 ```